vemana/vemana.github.io/_posts/2001-01-01-money-from-symmetry.md

 * I started with the question `What is money?`
 * To make progress, I asked a strawman question `What happens when John Doe takes a mortgage?`
 * Even after more than an year of pondering on and off, I couldn't answer the strawman convincingly
-* Eventually, I added a constraint: any answer to this question must only use symmetric phrases - banning asymmetric phases like give, take, lend, owe, etc.
+* Eventually, I added a constraint: any answer to this question must be symmetric in John & Bank - swapping them should not change the answer
 * As it turned out, this symmetry constraint unlocked the whole mystery & within a matter of an hour, the primary concepts all became clear

 > ## Takeaways